3 Reasons Why it is Time for a New WordPress Theme

 I can’t stress enough how important it is to invest in a Premium WordPress theme that offers the support and updates you need to rely on moving forward.
 Did you notice that I said, “invest”?

-Nothing is as disappointing as getting a theme in place and then realizing when you have questions or concerns that you cannot receive a response to your inquiries.
+Nothing is as disappointing as getting a theme in place and then realizing that when you have questions or concerns, you cannot receive a response.
 That is why you must do your due diligence before you spend your hard-earned dollars on a premium WordPress theme.

-Email the company/developer before you purchase with any/all questions or concerns you have.
-Check that the theme is compatible with the current version of WordPress.
+Before purchasing, email the company or developer if you have any questions or concerns.
+Also, check that the theme is compatible with the current version of WordPress.

 See how quickly, professionally, and in detail, they respond.
-This will be a big-time clue about what you can expect after the sale.
+This will be a big clue about what to expect after the sale.

 If you are unhappy with the level or type of response you receive, find another company or developer to work with.
 You shouldn’t have to spend valuable time chasing down answers.